BlinkDynamo/BlinkDynamo/README.md

-If you want to write a low-level program, you must first invent the universe.
+If you want to write a program from scratch, you must first invent the universe.

 contact me at blindcollective@protonmail.com